Key takeaways

 Product Overview

 Important distinction: Aura is a TTS building block, not a complete voice agent platform.
-Deepgram also offers Voice Agent API for end-to-end solutions, but this profile focuses on Aura as the TTS component commonly used in voice AI stacks.
+Deepgram also offers the Voice Agent API — generally available since 2025 — a single voice-to-voice interface combining Nova-3 STT, LLM orchestration, and Aura-2 TTS, with bring-your-own LLM and TTS options.
+This profile focuses on Aura as the TTS component commonly used in voice AI stacks.

 Key Capabilities